farahabdi/inspire/README.md

 ----

-Valid positions at each position in board is [hardcoded] using a lookup table.(https://github.com/farahabdi/isobar/blob/master/src/utils/rules.js).
+Valid positions at each position in board is [hardcoded] using a lookup table.
+They are the green items in the board.(https://github.com/farahabdi/isobar/blob/master/src/utils/rules.js).
 ----